mavleo96/linear-pbft/README.md

 - Start client gRPC servers for each client (A-J)
 - Provide an interactive command prompt
 - Execute test sets based on user commands
+- Support graceful shutdown and cleanup of connections

 #### 3. Run Benchmark